"Chialer" - French definition and pronunciation

 🥳 Use in a close, familiar environment

-"Yes it's ok, we get that you're sad, stop crying"
+"Yes it's okay, we understand you're sad, stop crying"

-"No but look at how they've been crying all morning..."
+"No, but look how they've been crying all morning..."

 👩🏼💻 Use in a professional, formal environment

-It is a word to be taken as an insult, to be said when you are quite annoyed with someone.
-You should not use it with your boss.
+It's a word to be taken a little like an insult, said when you're pretty annoyed with someone.
+Don't use it with your boss.

 Discover more French expressions!